More about IB

 - IBWiki is NOT Wikipedia, nor is this wiki supposed to be an emulation of it.

 First of all, remember that there is much more to Ill Bethisad than this wiki.
 Originally, the IBWiki was intended to become a repository of known facts, as far as they couldn't be located on people's private websites.
 Over the years, it has developed into something bigger: it contains lots of info that cannot be found on websites, it also contains duplicates of various websites, and gives a fairly complete overview of our constructed world.
 In addition to that, it has become one of our main discussion fora.
-Yet, it should not be forgotten that the primary place where we discuss our ideas is the Conculture List, and that a lot of the most essential IB material is located outside this wiki.
-Our Main Page contains all the necessary links.
+Yet, it should not be forgotten that the primary place where we discuss our ideas is the IB Facebook Group (previously the Conculture List), and that a lot of the most essential IB material is located outside this wiki.
+Our Links page contains all the necessary links.

 As a whole, the IBWiki provides an excellent medium for elaborating the world of Ill Bethisad.
 Yet, because of its visual similary to Wikipedia it contains a few traps: